OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/fireedge_sunstone.rst

 Usage
 ================================================================================

 This completely fresh user experience is available by accessing ``http://<OPENNEBULA-FRONTEND>:2616``.
-On the left menu, the users can find the available tabs to manage resources, as described in the tabs section.
+On the left menu, the users can find the available tabs to manage resources, as described in the :ref:`Sections <fireedge_setup>` part of this guide.

 Sunstone users can change their current view from the top-right dropdown menu:

 |fireedge_sunstone_change_view_dropdown|

 They can also configure several options from the :ref:`settings tab <fireedge_sunstone_settings_tab>`.

+.. _fireedge_sections:

 Sections
 ================================================================================